thiagobdp/investor-accreditation/README.md

 ## 🔬 Running Tests

-The are automated tests available for the UserController and all Repositories.
+There are automated tests available for the UserController and all Repositories.

 Use Manven Test to run all tests together.
 In Eclipse IDE, righ click "pom.xml" -> "Run as" -> "Maven test"